prisma/prisma-examples/introspection-only/typescript/sqlite/grpc/README.md

 ### 1. Change your database schema using SQL

-The first step would be to add new table, e.g. called `Profile`, to the database.
+The first step would be to add a new table, e.g. called `Profile`, to the database.
 In SQLite, you can do so by running the following SQL statement:

 ```sql
 CREATE TABLE "Profile" (